w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

 3. Application related (bug or otherwise) – The amount is unknown and may manifest as scenarios 1 and 2 above.

-This article provides some best practices to prevent slashing based on lessons learned from previous slashes.
+This page provides some best practices to prevent [slashing](../learn/learn-offenses.md) based on lessons learned from previous slashes.
 It provides comments and guidance for all circumstances except for malicious action by the node operator.

 ## Equivocation